 COURSE NUMBER AND TITLE, CATALOG DESCRIPTION, CREDITS:

-HIM 2813 PROFESSIONAL PRACTICE EXPERIENCE II (3 CREDITS)
+HIM 2813 Medical Coding Simulation (3 CREDITS)

-Directed practice designed to provide the student with a strong foundation in medical coding and revenue management.
-Activities will include inpatient, ambulatory surgery, emergency room and physician office coding and billing.
+This course applies concepts and techniques for inpatient and outpatient coding using actual patient records and simulated patient records.
+It builds upon the skills that the students have acquired in their coding courses and provides hand-on experience.

 PREREQUISITES FOR THIS COURSE:

-HIM 1802 with a grade of C or higher and Permission of the Program Director
+HIM 2722, HIM 2723 and HIM 2253 with a grade of C or higher and Permission of the Program Director

 CO-REQUISITES FOR THIS COURSE: